deinspanjer/generator-dashing-go/app/templates/_README.md

 * under_score for Go job filenames
 * camelCase for Go job structs

-Existing third party Dashing widgets should be compatible with dashing-go.
+Existing third party Dashing widgets should be compatible with dashing.

 ## License